Because of the potential for moisture build-up indoors, evaporative coolers are not recommended for indoor use in humid climates.

 This reminds me of a billboard I saw off the highway in Kentucky.
 The large headline is, “Your wife is hot.”
 The smaller text encourages you to buy her an air conditioner.
 Air conditioners dry the atmosphere as they chill it with coolant.

 If you want to spend less than the cost of HVAC, room air conditioners can be mounted in a window frame.
 Even smaller portable units on wheels can stand on the floor near a window for intake and exhaust vents.

-Evaporative coolers humidify dry air with cool mist.
-There are three main measurements of humidity: relative, absolute and and specific.
+Evaporative coolers humidify dry air with a cool mist.
+There are three main measurements of humidity: relative, absolute, and specific.
 Absolute humidity (units are grams of water vapor per cubic meter volume of air) is a measure of the actual amount of water vapor in the air, regardless of the air’s temperature.